 In practice a reclined mode for prolonged work demands:-

-- For prolonged work, a fully supportive reclined mode→
+- For prolonged work, a fully supportive RECLINED MODE for fully safe sitting.

 - An upright mode for certain short tasks.

 - An easy transition mode, preferably unstable for additional health benefits.
 UPRIGHT MODE & TRANSITION →

 And a resource for optimising the total office environment …